Staraner/Blooket-Hacks-1/README.md

 # Blooket-Hacks
 #### a varity of hacks coded by [zastix](https://github.com/ZasticBradyn/)

-### if you find any bugs or have a suggestion open a [issue](https://github.com/ZasticBradyn/Blooket-Hacks/issues/new).
+### if you find any bugs or have any suggestion open a [issue](https://github.com/ZasticBradyn/Blooket-Hacks/issues/new).

 note: i coded theses myself, i didnt steal theses from gliz/schoolcheats